Not really paid much attention to Australian horror until after seeing this movie I have discovered all that A-horror

 Release Date: June 18th 2008

 The Palmer family are coming to terms with the death of their daughter Alice, who drowned accidentally in a local reservoir during a family trip, but as the family slowly recover from her sudden death, strange occurrences plague the family members, making them second guess themselves and suspect that maybe Alice is trying to tell them something from beyond the grave.

-Lake Mungo comprises interviews from the family and friends of Alice, each giving their own take on what happened in the Palmer household, mixed with home videos and photographs, rather than going for a found footage Paranormal Activity rip off, director Joel Anderson instead makes a film more in a faux-documentary style, showing the family fall apart, resorting to relying on a psychic for answers and setting up film cameras, to understand what is going on in their home, with Alice’s father Russell (Pledger) burying himself in work and her mother June (Traynor), convincing herself that her daughter isn’t dead, her bother Matthew clinging to the presence he believes to be his sister, but all of this changes after the first major twist, when some truths about Alice’s normal life, come to light, the local community is ripped apart by revelations and Alice’s feeling that she isn’t long for this world, after a school trip to the Lake Mungo.
+Lake Mungo comprises interviews from the family and friends of Alice, each giving their own take on what happened in the Palmer household, mixed with home videos and photographs, rather than going for a found footage Paranormal Activity rip off, director Joel Anderson instead makes a film more in a faux-documentary style, showing the family fall apart, resorting to relying on a psychic for answers and setting up film cameras, to understand what is going on in their home, with Alice’s father Russell (Pledger) burying himself in work and her mother June (Traynor), convincing herself that her daughter isn’t dead, her bother Matthew clinging to the presence he believes to be his sister, but all of these changes after the first major twist, when some truths about Alice’s normal life, come to light, the local community is ripped apart by revelations and Alice’s feeling that she isn’t long for this world, after a school trip to the Lake Mungo.